TimGrt/Ansible-Best-Practices/docs/ansible/tasks.md

 ### *command* vs. *shell* module

 In most of the use cases, both shell and command modules perform the same job.
 However, there are few main differences between these two modules.
-The *command* module uses the Python interpreter on the target node (as all other modules), the *shell* module runs a real shell on the target (pipeing and redirections are available, as well as access to environment variables).
+The [*command*](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/command_module.html){:target="_blank"} module uses the Python interpreter on the target node (as all other modules), the [*shell*](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/shell_module.html){:target="_blank"} module runs a real shell on the target (pipeing and redirections are available, as well as access to environment variables).

 !!! tip
     Always try to use the `command` module over the `shell` module, if you do not explicitly need shell functionality.